 Rolling out of bed with the perfect head of tousled locks would be ideal.
-However, that doesn't actually happen as much as we would like.
+Unfortunately, that doesn't actually happen as much as we would like.
 Luckily, there is an easy alternative: banana buns.
-According to Pinterest insights, French girls are looking for "messy" and "easy" hairstyles (+68% YoY), and the one style they are gravitating toward is the banana bun.
+According to our Instagram feeds, everyone's going for "messy" and "easy" hairstyles, and one style they are gravitating toward is the banana bun.

 Unlike high-maintenance sock buns that were popular back in 2013, the banana bun is an über-chic low-slung hairstyle that takes but a couple of minutes to re-create.
-According to Amanda Switzer, our contact at Pinterest, the banana bun is "a messier take on the French twist that sits low on your neck.
-Just roll up your hair, pop in some bobby pins, and you’re set with this chic, stylish and effortless look."
+The banana bun is basically a messier take on the French twist that sits low on your neck.
+Just roll up your hair, pop in some bobby pins, and you’re set with this chic, stylish and effortless look.
 So why is this chignon/messy bun hybrid coined the banana bun?
 While we can't say for certain, it is likely due to the bun's shape, which is slightly longer and more vertical than your typical twist.
 To get a better glimpse at the Parisian-girl equivalent to the ponytail, keep on reading.
-(Scroll all the way to the bottom for a video tutorial from Suave Professionals celebrity stylist Jenny Cho!)

-Sweep your natural tresses into a chic banana bun and loosely secure your style with a pretty clip like Free People's Pearl Inset Claw ($12).
+Sweep your natural tresses into a chic banana bun and let your curls flow freely up front.
+For an added touch, slide in pretty pins like Free People's Pearlized Bobby Set.